Azure/communication-ui-library/docs/releases/creating-a-release.md

 ### Step 0.5: Create a Change Log Grooming Meeting

-Setup a meeting with the feature owners for the following week to groom the changelog together.
+Setup a meeting with the feature owners to groom the changelog together.

 ### Step 0.6: Ensure Strings are updated on Main